davidstanke/stanke.dev/hugo/content/talks/_index.md

 layout: single
 ---

 _TODO: This page will list talks I've given, or would like to give.
-Coming soon!_
+Come back soon and it might exist then!_